Next Start

 Constant current power sources are used for most SMAW and other manual welding processes.
 This provides a consistent preset current and maintains the amperage setting.

 With SMAW welding processes, reverse polarity is almost always used.
-It helps provide the best bead profile and penetration, and it also reduces excessive spatter, which are droplets of molten material that are generated at or near the welding arc.
+It helps provide the best bead profile and penetration and it reduces excessive spatter, which are droplets of molten material that are generated at or near the welding arc.

 Some of the basic tools used when stick welding include: